masonmedia-projects/oakwood-guitar-school/src/markdown-pages/what_you_need.md

 ## **Other Tools**
 ---

-- A metronome is a key component to being a good musician, and you can now find metronomes and drum machines on the internet for free, - I recommend the following:
+**A metronome** is a key component to being a good musician, and you can now find metronomes and drum machines on the internet for free.
+I recommend the following:
-- www.metronomeonline.com/ - a simple online metronome
+- <a href="http://www.metronomeonline.com" target="_blank">metronomeonline.com</a> - a simple online metronome.
-- www.onemotion.com/flash/drum-machine/ - an online flash drum machine that is really useful for keeping time in a more musical way than a metronome.
+- <a href="https://www.onemotion.com/drum-machine/" target="_blank">onemotion.com/drum-machine</a> - an online flash drum machine that is really useful for keeping time in a more musical way than a metronome.
+- <a href="https://metronom.us/en/" target="_blank">metronom.us</a>

 ---
 ## **Oakwood Guitar School Store**